 How to arrange a trip to Essaouira

 Essaouira is a charming coastal town bathed by the Atlantic Ocean with a stunning old Medina enclosed by high ramparts that once protected the city from marauders.
-Also known with the old Portuguese name of “Mogador”, it was declared a UNESCO World Heritage Site in 2001.
+Also known by the old Portuguese name of “Mogador”, Essaouira was declared a UNESCO World Heritage Site in 2001.

-Essaouira features a mix of various cultural influences: its importance as a trading port during the centuries attracted Portuguese, British, French, Arab and Jewish merchants and sailors to its shores.
+Essaouira features various cultural influences: its importance as a trading port during the centuries attracted Portuguese, British, French, Arab and Jewish merchants and sailors to its shores.
 These European and Arabic influences are still reflected in the architecture and structure of the city.
-Its houses with whitewashed walls, the crowded narrow alleys, colourful craft shops, the port and the fish market, the souk, and its laid back atmosphere, make Essaouira a not to be missed spot of the Country.
-Essaouira is also nicknamed “the city of the wind” due to the strong wind that often blows here, and that undoubtedly makes the long beaches of the city a paradise for the surfers.
+Its houses with whitewashed walls, the crowded narrow alleys, colourful craft shops, the port and the fish market, the souk, and its laid back atmosphere, make Essaouira a not to be missed spot in the Country.
+Essaouira is also nicknamed “the city of the wind” due to the strong wind that often blows here, which undoubtedly makes the long beaches of the city a paradise for the surfers.

 It’s possible to visit Essaouira all year round.
-Compared with other destinations in Morocco, Essaouira has a moderate and not usual climate with mild winters and warm, dry summers.
-Averages highs range from 18°C in January to 24°C in August.
+Compared to other Moroccan destinations, Essaouira has a moderate and not usual climate with mild winters and warm, dry summers.
+Average highs range from 18°C in January to 24°C in August.
 The wind is another constant in this climate, and it blows all year round, especially in the form of an afternoon breeze in summer.
-Summer season (May-Sep) is the best for windsurfing and kitesurfing.
+The summer season (May-Sep) is the best for windsurfing and kitesurfing.

 HOW TO GET TO ESSAOUIRA

-Essaouira has no airport or railways station either; therefore, you first have to reach Casablanca, the main hub of the Country, or Marrakech by flight and then take a CTM bus to Essaouria.
-If you plan a tour around Morocco, the best way to enjoy the country is to book a private car with a driver through a local agency to avoid wasting time with local transports.
-Click on the banner below to find your mean of transport to reach Essaouira.
+Essaouira has no airport or railways station; therefore, you first have to reach Casablanca, the country’s main hub, or Marrakech by flight and then take a CTM bus to Essaouria.
+If you plan a tour around Morocco, the best way to enjoy the country is to book a private car with a driver through a local agency to avoid wasting time with local transport.
+Click on the banner below to find your mean of transportation to reach Essaouira.

 WHERE TO SLEEP IN ESSAOUIRA

 Essaouira offers a good choice of accommodation, from budget to higher-end hotels.
-The best area where to stay is the Medina as the attractions are all concentrated within its walls.
-Accommodations in the Medina are mainly Riad and Dar; the Riad is a typical traditional house with an internal garden often embellished with a fountain, carpets, plants and flowers; the Dar is typically a smaller house which usually has no internal garden or multi-storey like a riad.
-If, on the other hand, you prefer to sleep in a hotel and you have a higher budget, there are several excellent accommodations just a few minutes walk from the Medina.
+The best area to stay in is the Medina, as the attractions are all concentrated within its walls.
+Accommodations in the Medina are mainly Riad and Dar.
+The Riad is a typical traditional house with an internal garden often embellished with a fountain, carpets, plants and flowers; the Dar is typically a smaller house with no inner garden or multi-storey like a riad.
+On the other hand, if you prefer to sleep in a hotel and have a higher budget, there are several excellent accommodations just a few minutes on foot from the Medina.
 We slept in the Medina at La Caverne d’Ali Baba along Avenue d’Istiqlal.

 Here, a list of good accommodations inside the Medina: